FireChickenProductivity/Talon-Voice-EquatIO-Commands/README.md

 Because capital delta is more common in math than lower case delta, dictating delta produces upper case delta.
 Lower case delta is dictated as small delta.

+There are three subscripting settings: automatic, automatic numbers, and manual.
+Regardless of which setting is active, dictating flat or straight before dictating letters prevents automatic subscripting of letters after them.

+<h2>Automatic Subscript Setting Rules</h2>

-Positive integers and letters dictated immediately after any letter other than capital delta are automatically subscripted.
+Positive integers and letters dictated immediately after the dictation of any letter other than capital delta are automatically subscripted.

-Positive integers and letters dictated immediately after any exponent dictated immediately after any letter other than capital delta are also automatically subscripted.
+Positive integers and letters dictated immediately after any exponent dictated immediately after the dictation of any letter other than capital delta are also automatically subscripted.

-Dictating flat or straight before dictating letters prevents automatic subscripting after them.
+<h2>Automatic Numbers Subscript Setting Rules</h2>
+Positive integers dictated immediately after the dictation of any letter or exponent are automatically subscripted.

+<h2>Manual Subscript Setting</h2>
+No automatic subscripting

+<h2>Changing the Subscript Setting</h2>
+The active subscript setting can be changed by dictating "subscript setting" followed by the desired subscript setting name.
+The word auto can be used instead of automatic (so you can say subscript setting auto and subscript setting auto numbers).

+The default subscript setting upon launching talon can be changed by changing the user.equatio_default_subscript_setting in the settings.talon file.
+To do this, go to the setting in the file and change the text in single quotation marks to the name of the desired mode in all lower case.

 # Exponentiation
 Dictating squared raises the previous character to the second power.